-After decoding the IPFIX messages to get the flow record with PSID
+After decoding the IPFIX messages at the collector, to get the flow record with PSID

-included in it at the collector, the collector might process the flow
+, the collector might process the flow

-record locally or send it to an analyzer for further analysis
+record locally or send it to a data processing or analytics component.

-purpose.
 In order to recognize the SR path, the analysis node SHOULD

 be aware of which SR path the PSID identifies.
 How to get this